 If a player has a Unit with Guard, their Hero cannot be attacked, but their other Units can still be attacked normally.
-Guard Units are always placed to the right of the Hero.
+Guard Units are always placed to the Right of their Hero.

-Conversely, a Unit with the Stealth keyword cannot be attacked until its controller’s Hero has been damaged by an attack in the same turn, “breaking” its Stealth and allowing it to be attacked, and at the end of the turn, it will re-Stealth itself.
-Stealth Units are always placed to the left of the Hero and any non-Stealth Units.
+Conversely, a Unit with the Stealth keyword cannot be attacked until its controller’s Hero has been damaged in the same turn, “breaking” its Stealth and allowing it to be attacked.
+At the end of the turn, it will re-Stealth itself.
+Stealth Units are always placed to the Left of the Hero and to the Right of any non-Stealth Units.

 The opposing nature of Stealth and Guard allows for strategic opportunities.
-For example - if you protect your Hero using a Guard Unit, you’ll protect all your Stealth Units as well, since your opponent won't be able to damage your hero by attacking it.
+For example - if you protect your Hero using a Guard Unit, it will protect your Stealth Units as well, since your opponent won't be able to damage your hero by attacking it.
 Additionally, if a Unit has Guard or Stealth, and gains the opposite keyword, it will overwrite the original, as a Unit cannot have both Guard and Stealth at once - if it gains Guard while it already has Stealth, it will lose Stealth, and vice-versa.
-We cover Keywords in more depth in our next post!
+We cover Keywords in more depth in their own post here - Post 3 - Keywords.

-Units are the primary driving force behind combat in SkyWeaver, and form the central focus of most decks' offensive and defensive options.
+Units are the primary driving force behind combat in SkyWeaver, and form the core of most decks' offensive and defensive options.

 During your turn, you can play any Unit(s) from your hand that you have enough Mana for, provided you do not already have six Units in play, as that's the limit for in-play Units.
 Most Units enter play sleeping, so you cannot attack with them the turn you play them, which is an important consideration when planning your strategy.

-Some Units also have effects that activate when they are summoned or played, denoted as “Summon” and “Play” effects.
+Some Units also have effects that activate when they come into play, known as Evoke and Play effects.

 Spells are our second main card type.
-Unlike units, Spells have immediate, one-time effects when cast, and are then sent to the Graveyard.
+Unlike units, Spells have an immediate, one-time effect, then go to the Graveyard.
 There are two primary kinds of Spells - targeted Spells, and non-targeted Spells.

-There can be certain circumstances where a global Spell like this may still be unplayable.
-In the example below, we cannot cast the Spell Entwail if we do not have space on our board for at least one of the two Units to be summoned, since that would make the Spell useless.
+There can be certain circumstances where a non-targeted Spell will still be unplayable.
+In the example below, we cannot cast the Spell Etherwail if we do not have space on our board for at least one of the two Units to be summoned, since it would have no effect.

-In the same way that you can cast Spells from your hand, you can also cast any Spell attached to a character under your control, whether a Unit or Hero, by grabbing the attached Spell token on the character and dragging it off them.
-If the Spell requires a target, a targeting arrow will appear once the token is picked up, and you will be able to choose the target normally.
+In the same way that you can cast Spells from your hand, you can also cast any Spell attached to your hero or a unit you control by grabbing the attached Spell icon and dragging it off of them.
+If the Spell requires a target, a targeting arrow will appear once the Spell is picked up, and you will be able to choose the target normally.

-In addition to playing Spells, you can also pay Mana to remove Enchantments from characters you control.
-These are a special type of attachment that typically has no immediate effect when removed from the Unit by paying its cost (though there are exceptions) but rather, the "reward" is simply the removal of the Enchantment’s effects, which are often negative.
+In addition to playing Spells, you can also pay Mana to remove Enchants from characters you control.
+These are a special type of attachment that usually has no immediate effect when removed from the Unit by paying its cost (though there are exceptions) but rather, the "reward" is simply the removal of the Enchant’s effects, which are often negative.
 We cover Enchants in more depth in their own post here - Post 4 - Enchants.

-It is worth noting that, while most Units cannot attack the turn they are played, you can always play Spells or remove Enchantments from your Units the turn they are played, so long as you have Mana to do so.
-It is often strategically correct to wait to play a Unit until you can also immediately use its attached Spell, because if a Unit is destroyed, its attached Spell will be lost alongside it.
+It is worth noting that, while most Units cannot attack the turn they are played, you can always play Spells or remove Enchants from your Units the turn they are played, so long as you have Mana to do so.
+It is often a good strategy to wait to play a Unit until you can also immediately pay for and use its attached Spell, because if a Unit is destroyed, its attached Spell will be lost alongside it.

 Beyond the tangible actions you can take to advance the immediate state of the game, there are other strategic actions you can take to try to get the edge over your opponent.
 As these are strategic, rather than mechanical, you can preform them on your opponent's turn.

 Mouse over any card in your hand, or any card in play, whether yours or your opponents, to get a close-up view of it.
 Especially for new players, its important to play close attention to your opponents cards and effects.
 Cards will also have descriptions for any Keyword or Ability they have, like Wither, Inspire, etc.

-At any time during your turn, or your opponents, you can view either player's graveyard by mousing over it or tapping it, and scanning up and down the pile.
-Checking graveyards can help you remember which cards you and your opponents have used, what cards are available to be revived via cards like Trinketeer or Necrotic Pact.
+At any time during your turn, or your opponents, you can view either player's graveyard, or your own deck by tapping on them.
+Checking graveyards can help you remember which cards you and your opponents have already used, while checking your deck can help you keep tabs on what options you still have left.

-In SkyWeaver, players can hold a maximum of nine cards in their hand at once.
-If a player would ever have more than nine cards in hand, the oldest card(s) in their hand (the leftmost cards) will be sent back into their deck to make room for the new ones, and maintain the nine card limit.
-This can cause players to temporarily lose access to important cards or send weak cards back into their deck, causing them to be forced to redraw them later, which can be devastating.
-Managing your hand size to avoid these risks is a key strategy.
+Players can hold up to 9 cards in their hand.
+If a player would ever have more than 9 in hand, the leftmost card(s) in their hand will be sent back into their deck to make room for the new ones, and maintain the nine card limit.
+This can cause players to temporarily lose access to important cards, so managing your hand size to avoid these risks is an important consideration.

 That's all for this post, check back soon for more SkyWeaver gameplay tips and strategies!